The more employees you have, the greater likelihood something will go wrong. How do you grow your team without also growing your risk?

 Prior to interviewing, know what the end result should look like.
 This includes cultural fit, skills that are or aren’t essential, experience that may or may not be necessary, the ability to work with a certain manager, and so on.

 If you like a favorable trait about the candidate, such as the way they look, don’t let this sway your judgment about their interview responses.
 The same can be true in reverse direction, where a bad impression may sway your judgment unfavorably.
 Make your hiring decisions objectively and without bias.

 Resist the urge to tell the candidate about yourself, your ideas, and your experience.
 Set your ego aside and focus on getting the information you need to learn about the applicant.

 Allow the candidate to finish what they’re saying.
 Interrupting them may deprive you of valuable information.

 Part of being objective is spending equal amounts of time on each candidate.
 Scale your questions beforehand for the time allotted to interview and stay on target with each applicant.

 Wait until after you’ve had a chance to compare all candidates before you allude to any hiring decisions.
 Remember, interviews are for gathering data to be analyzed after meeting with all scheduled applicants.

 The interview process is critical for both the applicant and the employer to give a good, positive impression.
 If the applicant walks away after having a negative interview experience, you may lose a loyal customer and never get a second chance to fix it.
 (And you might even read about it online!)

 To get a free copy of our comprehensive interview guide, please contact your certified HR expert.
 Not a current Stratus.hr client?
-Complete the form below and our team will contact you shortly.
+Book a consultation and our team will contact you shortly.